nordeck/matrix-neoboard/docs/adrs/adr001-whiteboard-data-format.md

 These errors can happen when:

 1. The history visibility of the whiteboard is configured so that users can't see events before they joined.
-2. The Client can't decrypt some events of a slide.
+2. The client can't decrypt some events of a slide.

 In the future, we could implement a repair feature where a moderator could rewrite all events of a slide to the room.
 This could resolve **1.** and potentially also **2.** if the keys are missing due to not receiving old keys in the room invitation.